 Paul Nehlen banned from Twitter

-On 12 February 2018, Alt-Right-Politician Paul Nehlen was banned from Twitter after tweeting a Tweet (shown below) of Prince Harry and Megan Markle reconstructed to look like Cheddarman, an early Briton believed to have black Skin.
+On 12 February 2018, Alt-Right-Politician Paul Nehlen was banned from Twitter after tweeting a Tweet (shown below) of Prince Harry and Meghan Markle reconstructed to look like Cheddarman, an early Briton believed to have black Skin.
 In a Reply to his own Tweet (Reply shown below), he called the Finding that Cheddarman had black Skin "Science", with Quotation-Marks around it.
+Paul doesn't know if he was banned for this Tweet or a Tweet-String he tweeted out which he says "showed that the entire Porn-Industry is essentially run by the Pharisees".

 Richard Spencer and Greg Conte made a Video shortly afterward discussing the Subject of Paul Nehlen's Ban from the Social-Media-Platform.
 Richard, who says he thinks he "shared a DM" with Paul once, thinks Paul's Strategy was too far outside the Overton-Window to convince Normies to vote for him.
 Notwithstanding this, Richard said: "He tweeted out something for the LOLs, it was based, no, I don't disavow him".